July 8, 2020 – Those enrolled full-time in a degree or certificate program at Dutchess Community

 here to participate in a virtual group information session or an individual meeting.
 More

-information about the CARES Act cash awards can be found here and additional fall reopening information is posted here.
+information about the CARES Act emergency grant funds can be found here and additional fall reopening information is posted here.